 Information on training events and resources available for you and your team

-This service aims to improve access to COVID-19 testing by making lateral flow device (LFD) test kits readily available at community pharmacies for asymptomatic people to identify COVID-positive cases in the community and break the chain of transmission
+This service aims to improve access to COVID-19 testing by making lateral flow device (LFD) test kits available at community pharmacies for people to identify COVID-positive cases in the community and break the chain of transmission

-This new Advanced service is available for pharmacy contractors to provide as long as they meet the necessary requirements and works alongside existing NHS Test and Trace COVID-19 testing routes.
+This Advanced service is available for pharmacy contractors to provide as long as they meet the necessary requirements and works alongside existing NHS Test and Trace COVID-19 testing routes.

 The commissioned service is part of the Government's national response to findings that show participants prefer to access testing in the community.
 Pharmacists are trusted by their local communities, whereas unfamiliar new points of access are less well trusted.
-The service therefore aims to improve access to asymptomatic COVID-19 testing by making lateral flow device (LFD) test kits readily available at community pharmacies.
+The service therefore aims to improve access to asymptomatic COVID-19 testing by making lateral flow device (LFD) test kits available at community pharmacies.
 People will self-administer the tests away from the pharmacy and pharmacy staff will not be involved in the generation of test results, supporting the reporting of results or the next steps for the person taking the test.